tahoma2d/tahoma2d_docs/source/interface_overview.rst

 The Command Bar is a place where the user can display favorite Tahoma tools and commands to have them readily available.

-The Command Bar pane can be docked in any part of the Tahoma UI.
+The Command Bar panel can be docked in any part of the Tahoma UI.

 .. note:: If the Command Bar is too short to display all the command buttons, a double-arrow symbol will appear at the right end of it, allowing to display a drop down menu with the rest of them.

 .. tip:: **To display the Command Bar:**

-    - Choose Windows  →  Command Bar.
+    - Choose Panels  →  Command Bar.

 .. tip:: **To customize the Command Bar buttons:**

-    1. Choose Windows  →  Command Bar to open the Command Bar.
+    1. Choose Panels  →  Command Bar to open the Command Bar.

     2. Right click on it and select **Customize Command Bar** from the menu that opens.
-The Customize Command Bar window will open.
+The Customize Command Bar panel will open.

     |UI_commandbar_window|